rk125/srv6_lab/README.md

 # Scripts to get command outputs from network devices

-Using pyATS
+Using pyATS for interaction to devices.
-Get outputs from commands in lists per device type, store them in separate directory for each device.
+Get outputs from multiple commands per device type, store them in separate directory for each device.
+Commands to run defined in python code in lists per device type.

 **Install and check pyATS**